Gigantic 60,000 tonne cruise ship docks in tiny Cornish town - leaving locals fuming

 They posted: “The SAGA Spirit of Adventure has enjoyed a fabulous day in the picturesque Cornish harbour.”

-According to reports, the boat arrived at 6am on Sunday but had left at 5pm.
+According to reports, the boat arrived at 6am on Sunday and left that day at 5pm.

 SagaCruises specialises in holidays for the over 50s, and 10 night tours on the Spirit of Adventure would set you back around £2,784.